Integrity and

 Rinpoche gave me instruction in finding and maintaining calmness, improving

 vision and the nature and beneficial conduct of the mind.
-I devoted my time to practicing
+I devoted my time to

 This is my journal of important ideas.
 The